-One issue that has been causing problems comes in the notifications department.
-Various Fitbit owners have been complaining that notifications have stopped working altogether.
-Folks report these issues regardless of the type of device–so it’s impacting both iPhones and Android devices.
+Various Fitbit owners complain that notifications have stopped working altogether regardless of the type of device–so it’s impacting both iPhones and Android devices.

-Today, we’re going to take a look at a few different methods to troubleshoot before calling it quits.
+Today, we’re going to look at a few different methods to troubleshoot before calling it quits.

 - 1 How to get notifications from your phone to your Fitbit